JanDotNet/ThinkSharp.FeatureTour/README.md

 ## Intoduction

 FeatureTour is a component for creating interactive tours for WPF applications.
+The repo contains also a small application which demonstrates the usage of the library:

 ![Demo Application](http://images.thinksharp.de/web/FeatureTour.Demo.png)